-Formal reporting on student progress occurs each term (4 times per year).
+Formal reporting on student learning occurs each term (4 times per year).
 Copies of reports are forwarded to students' day schools.

-The School celebrates achievement formally at the end of the academic year through a formal ceremony where 2 categories of learner achievements are recognised:
+The school celebrates achievement formally at the end of the academic year through a ceremony where learner achievements are recognised.
+Community Awards are also given in some languages.